astooke/Synkhronos/docs/source/pages/deep_learning.rst

 Note that the ``batch`` and ``batch_s`` kwargs work differently.
 Applied before scattering, ``batch`` selects from the whole dataset; ``batch_s`` applies after scattering and selects from workers' datasets.
 See ``demos/demo_4.py`` and ``demos/demo_5.py`` for examples.

+.. hint::  It is not necessary for the length of a selected data input to be divisible by the number of GPUs.
+Data will be scattered as evenly as possible.
+Only when averaging is this not strictly mathematically correct; the results from all workers are averaged with equal weighting.

 Other Notes
 -----------